 The Streetlight Fund is used to cover the cost of street lighting within the Township developments.
 The streetlight assessment was reinstated in 2019 and appears on the tax bills where it is applicable.
 The rates were coordinated with the current PPL bills to reflect current costs.
 The average increase in the assessment was approximately \$0.15 per bill.
-These assessments will again be reviewed in late 2023 with the possible elimination of the tax should the fund show excess revenue over costs.
-It would then be reinstated when the fund drops below covering costs.
-The Fire Fund and the Park and Recreation Fund had routine and unremarkable results in 2022.
+The Fire Fund and the Park and Recreation Fund had routine and unremarkable results in 2023.